How to send condolences after someone has passed away

 After you’ve chosen your method for sending condolences, it’s important to craft your message carefully.
 Here are some pointers we suggest following:

 - Use sincere, considerate wording: be genuine in your message by using plain, heartfelt language.
 When in doubt, less is more.
-A concise message with a clear objective is more affective than a long, rambling one.
+A concise message with a clear objective is more effective than a long, rambling one.

 - Acknowledge their loss: naming the person and their relationship to the griever feels validating when your recipient reads your message.
 For instance, “I am very sorry to hear of the passing of your mother, Nancy.”